 This course is divided into two parts in which students focus on core skills to help them thrive in electrical and computer engineering.
 The first half of the course focuses on application programming in Matlab where students learn basics of Programming, Digital Signal Processing, and Data Analysis.
 In the second part of the course students program a micro-controller and learn about the function of basic electronic components.
 Students learn to use basic test equipment such as an Oscilloscope, Function Generator, Volt Meter.
 This course is project and lab based.

 Experimental work designed to verify theory and to acquaint students with electrical measurement techniques: experiments on meters, bridges, and oscilloscopes.
-Experiments are correlated with course 16.201 and concern: resistive measurements, Kirchhoff's laws, network theorems, conservation of power and maximum power transfer, inductance and capacitance, and first and second-order transients, operational amplifiers.
+Experiments are correlated with Circuit Theory I and concern: resistive measurements, Kirchhoff's laws, network theorems, conservation of power and maximum power transfer, inductance and capacitance, and first and second-order transients, operational amplifiers.
+MATLAB will be utilized throughout the course.

 Co-Req: EECE.2010 Circuit Theory I.

 Presents experimental work designed to emphasize electrical measurement techniques of linear systems with time-varying signals.
-Waveform measurements with dc and ac meters as well as advanced use of the oscilloscope are also discussed.
-Experiments are integrated with course 16.202.
-Experiments cover: Kirchhoff's laws for phasors, bode plots, magnitude and phase measurements of impedance, network theorems, frequency response, resonance, inductance, maximum power transfer, and MATLAB techniques.
-Engineering Science (50%); Engineering Design (50%).
+Waveform measurements with DC and AC meters as well as advanced use of the oscilloscope are also discussed.
+Experiments are integrated with Circuit Theory II.
+Experiments cover: Kirchhoff's laws for phasors, magnitude and phase measurements of impedance, network theorems, frequency response, resonance, inductance, maximum power transfer, and MATLAB techniques.

 Pre-Req: EECE 2070 Basic EE Lab I; Co-Req: EECE 2020 Circuit Theory II.

-Serves as an introduction to direct current and alternating current analysis of electric circuits, with emphasis on energy and power.
-Covers design and use of multi-range voltmeters, ammeters, and ohmmeters, the use of bridges and oscilloscopes, phasor analysis of AC circuits, Trigonometric Fourier series, BODE plots, transformers, relays, solenoids, mechanical analogs and magnetic analogs with the application of Fourier and BODE techniques.
-Students will also be introduced to DC and AC motors and generators, residential circuits, equipment protection, and introduction to digital logic including minimization techniques.
-Availability and cost of instruments and components is stressed throughout this course.
-Not for EE majors.
-Engineering Science (100%).
+This course serves as an introduction to direct current (DC) and alternating current (AC) analysis of electric circuits, with emphasis on energy and power.
+Covers the explanation of basic components (resistor, capacitor and inductor) and their use in electronics.
+Cover also the design and use of multi-range voltmeters, ammeters, and ohmmeters, series, parallel and series parallel circuits, the use of bridges, phasor analysis of AC circuits, transformers, relays, solenoids, etc. Different techniques like Superposition theorem, Thevenin equivalent circuit or Maximum Power will be presented.
+Students will also be introduced to DC and AC motors and generators, first and second order filters as well as basic sensors.
+Not for ECE students.

 Sound Recording Technology majors; Pre-Req: MATH 1320 Calculus II.